NeilSinclair/prompt_workshop/the_expert/the_expert1.md

 **Instruction message:**

-Time is money.
-I need you to answer me in only one or two words ALWAYS ----------
+I need you to answer me in two stanza rhymes ----------

 **User message:**